When tragedy struck, athletes stepped up for a Florida high school

 (CNN)Sports are often seen as a unifying force.
 They bring people together for fierce, friendly competition and they're supposed to make people forget about the troubles of the world outside the arenas and fields.

-But when tragedy strikes, professional athletes and the teams they play for often step up to show their support of victims.
+But when tragedy strikes, athletes and the teams they play for often step up to show their support of victims.
 This was seen in the days and weeks following the mass shooting at Marjory Stoneman Douglas High School in Parkland, Florida, that left 17 dead.

-Aside from calling for gun control, here are just some instances of what professional athletes and teams did to support Parkland victims:
+Aside from calling for gun control, here are just some instances of what athletes and teams did to support Parkland victims:

-US women's national soccer tean
+US women's national soccer team

 The US Women's National Team honored shooting victim Alyssa Alhadeff, 14, who played for Parkland Travel Soccer, by inviting her club and high school team to the SheBelieves Cup match against England in Orlando on March 7.